digitalcenturysf/hexo-lite/readme.md

 2. Via FTP:
-	* Unzip the package you downloaded, inside you will find a file called viktor-lite.zip
+	* Unzip the package you downloaded, inside you will find a file called hexo-lite.zip
-	* Login to your web server via FTP and browse to wp-content/themes and upload the Viktor-lite folder here
+	* Login to your web server via FTP and browse to wp-content/themes and upload the hexo-lite folder here
-	* Login to your WordPress dashboard and go to Appearance > Themes, the Viktor theme will be visible, click Activate and you're done!
+	* Login to your WordPress dashboard and go to Appearance > Themes, the hexo theme will be visible, click Activate and you're done!

 3. Theme Customizer	Options: